vbgiyor/codefleet/docs/website.md

 # Codefleet Website Documentation

 ## Overview
 The Codefleet website is a full-stack web application built with a Django backend and a React frontend.
 It provides a platform for users to learn about programming (Java, Python), CI/CD, and automation.
-Key features include user authentication (signup, login, password reset), a contact form, and responsive navigation.
+Key features include user authentication (signup, login, password reset, Basic Auth), a contact form, and responsive navigation.

 ## Project Structure